 We do not work with any brands that test on animals.
 It’s simply the right thing to do.
 We strive to create more love and empowerment in the world, so we cannot support cruelty and pain.
 We are also a PETA certified humane charity.

 They are not us.
 We don’t use them.
 Pink ribbons are not regulated by any agency and they do not mean that these efforts are effectively working to stop the breast cancer epidemic at all.
 For example, some products that contribute to a higher risk of breast cancer can slap a pink ribbon on their product and sell more of that product (that contains known carcinogens) because people believe they are doing good.
 Or a company might display a pink ribbon as a sign they are contributing to a breast cancer organization, but really consumers have to complete another step to actually donate to the org.
 We don’t think that’s right.
 If you can’t tell how much money is actually going to that charity, consider donating to them directly.

 Some companies, however, insist on promoting with a pink ribbon, as that is the “defining symbol of breast cancer”.
 To be clear, we aren’t saying that a pink ribbon means they aren’t doing the right thing, but it’s not automatic.
 Ask the questions and confirm!
-In that instance, we refer to them with a 🎀 from our Product Emoji Key in our gift guide, in order to readily give customers the ability to see that.
+In that instance, we refer to them with a 🎀 from our Product Emoji Key in our gift guide (2019 gift guide coming early October!), in order to readily give customers the ability to see that.